Eating Makes You Skinny

 The truth about physical health was exemplified in that dichotomy.
 Do you see one person who earned the right to gluttony and one who did not?
 Or do you, like me, see cause and effect borne out through two specific lifestyles?
 One gains weight while denying themselves food, another stays lean though hedonist.
 One interpretation is perfect paradox, the other perfect logic, and I do not believe in literal paradoxes.
 There is an insane anti-logic among calorie deprivation believers, that if it doesn't work it's because you didn't do it right, even if they know you did it right.
 Something cannot be both true and untrue.
 Either it works, or it doesn't.

-Once when I was twelve, ignorant to the concept of diet and exercise, I bounded up the stairs to join my family at a board game.
+Once when I was twelve, ignorant to the concept of diet and exercise, I bounded up the stairs to join my family gathered in my parent’s bedroom.
 Before sitting down I was confronted by my father.
 "Nathan" he said, "you're getting fat."

 I can't be the only child inappropriately shamed by their parents about weight.
 Dad didn't understand that early adolescent fat is preparing a body to grow into adulthood.
 Still, it was one of the most shameful moments of my young life.
 No longer proud, unable to buy a gym membership or design a diet, I tried my best not to appear fat and spent my days sucking in my young stomach.